feedhenry/snapscreen/docs/getting-started-with-openshift.md

 * `docker tag <image> username/repository:tag # Tag <image> for upload to registry`
 * `docker push username/repository:tag # Upload tagged image to registry`
 * `docker run username/repository:tag # Run image from a registry`

+### Persistence of container data ###

+Docker containers are designed to be spun up and torn down quickly.
+When a container is torn down all data in that container goes with it.
+To persist data from your docker container, involves creating a folder on the docker host system and mounting that folder within the docker container, a little like a network drive.
+This host folder may be mounted within several containers, with all containers reading/ writing to the same data source.

+First set up a volume on your docker host system:
+* `mkdir /var/dbfiles # make host folder`
+* `chmod o+rwx /var/dbfiles # open up permissions for folder`**
+* `chcon -t svirt_sandbox_file_t /var/dbfiles # change SELinux security context of the new /var/dbfiles directory`

+Once the volume has been set up on your host system, it can be mapped to the container by adding `-v <host-system-volume>:<folder-on-container>` when you run your container with `docker run`.
+An example of this with a mysql container might be something like:
+* `docker run -d --name mysql -e MYSQL_DATBASE=items -e MYSQL_USER=user1 -p 30306:3306 -v /var/local/mysql:var/lib/mysql mysql`